luofc21/vscode-js-console-utils-plus/README.md

 To remove console.logs:
 * Press Cmd+Shift+D
 * This will delete all console.log statements in the current document

+To annotate console.logs:
+* Press Cmd+Shift+A
+* This will annotate all console.log statements in the current document

 ## To Do
 * Add support for other console.* methods (warn, error, time, timeEnd, etc)